mdrazenovich/Temple_Power_Monitor/README.md

 ## Background

-Burning Man’s focus on sustainability and innovation inspired the deployment of "*[The Unicorn](https://journal.burningman.org/2023/04/black-rock-city/leaving-no-trace/going-solar/)*", a standalone renewable energy system.
+Starting in 2023, the construction and event lighting for the Burning Man Temple has been run completely on solar.
+Burning Man’s focus on sustainability and innovation inspired the development of "*[The Unicorn](https://journal.burningman.org/2023/04/black-rock-city/leaving-no-trace/going-solar/)*", a standalone renewable energy system.
 With a **30kW PV array** spanning two shipping containers, **114kWh of battery storage**, and **45kW AC output**, it powered the temple’s construction (approximately three weeks) and its operation during the event.

 ### Challenges in 2023 - **[The Temple of the Heart](https://www.temple2023.com/)**
 While *The Unicorn* successfully powered the temple, we lacked tools to monitor: